-For adult claims as a general rule the treatment should not be administered earlier than 21 to 25 days after infection; optimum for most species is 28 to 32 days.
+For adult claims as a general rule, the treatment should not be administered earlier than 21 to 25 days after infection; optimum for most species is 28 to 32 days.
 Major exceptions are Oesophagostomum spp.
-(34 to 49 days), C. ovina (49 days), Bunostomum spp.
+(34 to 49 days), Bunostomum spp.
 (52 to 56 days), Strongyloides papillosus (14 to 16 days) and Fasciola spp.
 (8 to 12 weeks).

-For L4 claims, treatments should be given on the following days after infection: 3 to 4 days for Strongyloides papillosus, 5 to 6 days for Haemonchus spp., Trichostrongylus spp. and Cooperia spp., 7 days for T. (O.) circumcinca, 8 to 10 days for Nematodirus spp. and D. filaria and 15 to 17 days for Oesophagostomum spp.
+For L4 claims, treatments should be given on the following days after infection: 3 to 4 days for Strongyloides papillosus., 5 to 6 days for Haemonchus spp., Trichostrongylus spp. and Cooperia spp., 7 days for Ostertagia spp. and Dictyocaulus viviparus, 8 to 10 days for Nematodirus spp. and 15 to 17 days for Oesophagostomum spp.
 The term immature on the labelling is not acceptable.
-For early immature Fasciola spp., treatments should be given 1 to 4 weeks after infection and for late immatures at 6 to 8 weeks.
+For early immature Fasciola spp., treatments should be given 1 to 5 weeks after infection and for late immatures at 6 to 9 weeks.

-5 - Treatment procedures
+5. Treatment procedures

 The method of administration (oral, parenteral, topical, slow-release etc.), formulation and extent of activity of a product will influence the protocol design.
-It is advisable to consider the weather and animal relationship with regard to effectiveness of topical formulations.
+It is advisable to consider FOR IMPLEMENTATION AT STEP 7 - 11/99 the weather and animal relationship with regard to effectiveness of topical formulations.
 Slow-release products should be tested over the entire proposed effective time unless additional information suggests that this is unnecessary, e.g. blood levels demonstrate steady state at all points of the proposed therapeutic period.